creame/joinchat/README.txt

 == Changelog ==

+= 2.3.3 =
+* FIX javascript error when "ga" global object is defined but isn't Google Analytics.

 = 2.3.2 =
-* FIX PHP notice on some archive pages
+* FIX PHP notice on some archive pages.

 = 2.3.1 =
 * Readme texts and description.